Julique87/me/README.md

-# Some fackts about me
+# Some facts about me

 1. My name is Julia
 2. I study in Netology